xmtp/XIPs/XIPs/xip-47-group-chat-permissions.md

 The ability to update permissions is needed to address the use cases of initial group permission misconfiguration and the inevitable evolution of a group’s trust dynamic.
 For example, just because an online project group chat starts as a small group of well-intentioned contributors does not mean that the group may not evolve to have a larger variety of member trustworthiness and contributor types over time.

+## Threat Model

+There are three main categories of threats that are considered when designing the permissions system:

+1. Can group creators share responsibility with admins while retaining the ability to recover from malicious admins?
+   This threat is mitigated by the three tiered permission system, the fact that super admins can not be removed by admins, and only super admins can update permissions.
+2. Does the permissions sytem have some recoverability in case an action was taken by mistake and needs to be undone?
+   This threat is mitigated by the ability to update permissions, which allows a previously configured permission set to be adjusted if necessary.
+3. Is the group permission system safe from malicious actors who are running modified versions of our client code?
+   This threat is mitigated by client side verification of all group actions that are subject to group permission policies.

 ## Backward compatibility

 In addition to adding the new **Permission Policies** and **Permission Options** and making **Permissions Updatable**, we will also make the permission system itself updatable in the following ways: